Vipshop (NYSE:VIPS) Issues Q2 2021 Earnings Guidance

 Vipshop (NYSE:VIPS) updated its second quarter 2021 earnings guidance on Wednesday.
-The company provided EPS guidance of – for the period.
+The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $4.41 billion-$4.59 billion, compared to the consensus revenue estimate of $4.75 billion.

 Several equities research analysts have recently issued reports on the company.
+JPMorgan Chase & Co. raised Vipshop from a neutral rating to an overweight rating in a report on Wednesday, April 21st.
+Macquarie lifted their target price on Vipshop from $33.00 to $52.00 and gave the stock an outperform rating in a report on Friday, February 26th.
 Morgan Stanley raised Vipshop from an equal weight rating to an overweight rating and lifted their target price for the stock from $14.50 to $33.00 in a report on Monday, February 1st.
 Zacks Investment Research cut Vipshop from a buy rating to a hold rating in a report on Wednesday, April 28th.
-HSBC reduced their target price on Vipshop from $30.00 to $25.00 and set a hold rating on the stock in a report on Thursday.
-Macquarie lifted their target price on Vipshop from $33.00 to $52.00 and gave the stock an outperform rating in a report on Friday, February 26th.
-Finally, JPMorgan Chase & Co. raised Vipshop from a neutral rating to an overweight rating in a report on Wednesday, April 21st.
+Finally, HSBC reduced their target price on Vipshop from $30.00 to $25.00 and set a hold rating on the stock in a report on Thursday.
 One research analyst has rated the stock with a sell rating, two have issued a hold rating and six have issued a buy rating to the company’s stock.
 The company presently has an average rating of Buy and an average target price of $30.20.

 VIPS traded up $0.58 on Friday, hitting $22.68.
 The company had a trading volume of 22,027,622 shares, compared to its average volume of 14,339,792.
 The company has a market cap of $15.39 billion, a PE ratio of 21.81 and a beta of 0.81.
 Vipshop has a 12-month low of $14.36 and a 12-month high of $46.00.
 The company has a quick ratio of 0.79, a current ratio of 1.08 and a debt-to-equity ratio of 0.01.
 The business’s fifty day simple moving average is $28.50 and its 200 day simple moving average is $29.93.